Jathu23/library-management/README.md

-you can explore this project below link https://library-management-v10.netlify.app default admin username = admin default admin password = admin
+you can explore this project this link https://library-management-v10.netlify.app default admin username = admin default admin password = admin